MGXlab/Graphite/README.md

 `julia main.jl -g test_data/phage_graph.cf_seq -s test_data/phage_graph.cf_seg -k 31 -o test_data/output.txt -q test_data/query.txt`

 - `-g`,  the graph path file, when constructed using Cuttlefish the `.cf_seq` file.
-- `-s`, the node sequence file, when constructed using Cuttlefish the `.cf_seq` file
+- `-s`, the node sequence file, when constructed using Cuttlefish the `.cf_seg` file
 - `-k`, the k-mer size used to build the graph (i.e. 31 nucleotides)
 - `-q`, a file with query identifiers.
 These should match those in `-g`
 - `-o`, the output file path